wp-plugins/marketing-optimizer/readme.txt

 6. Landing Pages Templates

 == Changelog ==
+= Version 20150710 =
+* #bugFix fixed issue with variation testing stats not displaying correctly.
+* #bugFix changed api url to production.
+* #bugFix fixed an issue with reset all stats not appearing in bulk action menu at the bottom.
 = Version 20150709 =
 * #bugFix fixed an issue with template preview where the last previewed template would show up breifly before the new preview was loaded.
 * #bugFix fixed an issue with template preview modal was not centered on the screen.